Geraldaa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays hidden files and contents of current directory
+display directory content with numerical ids and hidden files